 Lionbridge is a global communication platform that always looks for the best editors and proofreaders to join their team.

-This site offers several online jobs from home jobs that you can pick from and one of those jobs is proofreading.
-If you are looking for a great company to work for check out the listings on this site by clicking here.
+This site offers several online jobs that you can pick from and one of those jobs is proofreading.
+If you are looking for a great company to work for, check out the listings on this site by clicking here.

 6. Catus Global

-Catus Global is another great work from home platform that offers freelance work and work from home jobs.
-They currently have positions open in the proofreading field such as Medical Writing and Editing.
-Check out Catus Global by clicking here.
+Cactus Global is another great work-from-home platform that offers freelance work and work-from-home jobs.
+They currently have positions open in the proofreading field such as medical writing and editing.
+Check out Cactus Global by clicking here.

 7. Proofreading Pal

-On this site, they offer proofreading and editing services to the public.
-If you are looking for proofreading jobs to apply for this is a great place to check out.
+This site offers proofreading and editing services to the public.
+If you are looking for proofreading jobs to apply for, this is a great place to check out.

-Their proofreaders and editors on average earn an estimate of $500 to $3000 per month working with different clients.
-To work with this company they do require that you either be a graduate student or postgraduate student in an accredited United State college.
+Their proofreaders and editors on average earn an estimated $500 to $3000 per month working with different clients.
+To work with this company, they do require that you either be a graduate student or postgraduate student in an accredited United States college.
 They also require that you have at least a 3.5 GPA to apply.
-Check out Proofreading pal by clicking here.
+Check out Proofreading Pal by clicking here.

 8. Scribe Media

-With Scibe Media you can become either a freelancer or apply for full-time jobs on their site.
-At times they have freelance proofreading positions that you can apply for.
+With Scribe Media, you can become either a freelancer or apply for full-time jobs on their site.
+At times, they have freelance proofreading positions that you can apply for.